-During 2012, Dr. Gawlick, Mr. Kingsley, Ms. Loftus, and Mr. Kohrs served as the members of our compensation committee.
+During 2013, Dr. Gawlick, Douglas Kingsley, who resigned from our board of directors in February 2013, Mr. Blodgett, and Mr. Kohrs served as the members of our compensation committee.
 No current member of our compensation committee has ever been an officer or employee of our Company or any of our subsidiaries and affiliates or has had any relationship with our Company requiring disclosure in our proxy statement other than service as a director.
 None of our executive officers has served on the board of directors or on the compensation committee of any other entity, any officer of which served either on our board of directors or on our compensation committee.